Why I Still Love My Sabai Sofa After Two Years (Review)

 I went with The Essential Sectional in Moss Recycled Velvet with the natural legs.
 True story: I’ve only ever owned grey couches in various shades (is this a millennial thing?), so I figured if I was going to drain my bank account, I might as well go with a fun color.
 Plus, my mom had a green couch in the ‘90s, so the purchase felt like an homage to her and a way to make the purchase feel a bit more meaningful.
 What goes around comes around, or something like that?

 From the moment I clicked purchase, everything with Sabai was, no exaggeration, a perfect experience.
 As these couches are made-to-order, I was told they were actually building and upholstering my sofa (so cool!) and to expect shipping confirmation in about four weeks from my order date.
-I received regular updates along the way from a kind service rep named Ben, who let me know when and why my order was delayed by about two weeks (supply chain, pandemic, etc.) I also ordered our Sabai a week before Christmas, so bonus points to the team for the frequent updates during the holidays.
+I received regular updates along the way from a kind service rep named Ben, who let me know when and why my order was delayed by about two weeks (supply chain issues, etc.) I also ordered our Sabai a week before Christmas, so bonus points to the team for the frequent updates during the holidays.

 Communication rating: 10/10.